How AutoSave Works in Office – Saving Documents

 Document version history

-AutoSave and classic document saving – differences
+AutoSave vs. traditional document saving – the differences

-| Feature | AutoSave | Classic saving |
+| Feature | AutoSave | Traditional recording |

 |---|---|---|

-| Frequency of recording | Every few seconds | After manually clicking "Save" |
+| Recording frequency | Every few seconds | After manually clicking "Save" |

-| Place of operation | Files in the cloud | Local and cloud files |
+| Location | Files in the cloud | Local and cloud files |

-| Version history | Yes | Limited / manual |
+| Version History | Yes | Limited / manual |

-| Teamwork | Yes, in real time | Difficult, requires file transfer |
+| Teamwork | Yes, in real time | Difficult; requires file transfers |

-Enabling AutoSave
+Enable AutoSave

-What if AutoSave is inactive?
+What if AutoSave is disabled?

 Check if the file is in OneDrive or SharePoint.